amiteshhh/generator-ng-feature/README.md

 `yo ng-section <module name> [relative path] [--skip-add]`
 * __module name__ : required.
 It is the angular module name which you want to create.
 Folder/file names will be driven by this.
 * __relative path__: optional.
 Path to parent under which new folder will be created.
-It is relative to the client/www directory.
+It is relative to the www directory.
 * __skip-add__ : optional flag.
 Pass this flag if you don't want to add the newly created components script reference in `index.html` and module dependency injection to main module(typically `root > www > app > index.module.js`.

 > If _module name_ argument contains the period character `.`, say `app.about`, we consider only equivalent extension while creating folder/file name.